California Security Deposit Laws

 How Long Does a Landlord Have to Return a Deposit in California

-Following the guidelines in Civ.
-Code §1950.5., a landlord has 21 days after a tenant moves out for a full security deposit return.
+A landlord has 21 days after a tenant moves out to return a security deposit in California (Civ.
+Code §1950.5)

 If any deductions are made during the rental period, the landlord will return the remaining balance of the security deposit along with a security deposit return letter.
 This statement must clearly specify the items deducted and the reasons for each deduction.